-Perhaps relevant is the fact Delmore Schwartz did suffer from paranoia.
+Perhaps relevant is the fact that Delmore Schwartz did suffer from paranoia.
 This is an extract from Self and History in Delmore Schwartz’s Poetry and Criticism, by David Zucker, published in The Iowa Review (University of Iowa) in 1977:

 For him the oppressive reality of his life was his intensely painful manic-depression.
 His illness took the form, especially in the manic phase, of a paranoia that one can only call highly inventive.
 Struggling with his impulses—and the paranoia complicated his life in bizarre ways—became increasingly over the years his dominant obsession.

 These are the three texts in which the phrase was ascribed to Delmore Schwartz:

 1-: From the column The Lyons Den, by Leonard Lyons (1906-1976), published in The Morning Call (Paterson, New Jersey) of 19th August 1966:

 Delmore Schwartz, the poet who died here recently, told a friend about his feeling he was being mistreated by people they knew.
 The man said: “You’re a paranoid” . . .
 Schwartz replied: “Even paranoids have enemies . . .”

 2-: From the column written by Herb Caen (1916-1997), published in the San Francisco Chronicle (San Francisco, California) of 27th September 1966:

 When and if somebody calls you paranoid, you would do well to recall the words of the late poet, Delmore Schwartz, who said: “Even paranoids have enemies.”